Differentiable Logic Machines: Background

-\textit{Inductive Logic Programming} (ILP) \citep{muggleton_inductive_1991} refers to the problem of learning a logic program that entails a given set of positive examples and does not entail a given set of negative examples.
-This logic program is generally written in (a fragment of) first-order logic.
+ILP \citep{muggleton_inductive_1991} refers to the problem of learning a logic program that entails a given set of positive examples and does not entail a given set of negative examples.
+This logic program is generally written in (a fragment of) FOL.

-\textit{First-Order Logic} (FOL) is a formal language defined with several elements: constants, variables, functions, predicates, and formulas. \textit{Constants} correspond to \paul{the objects in the domain of discourse}.
-Let $\mathcal{C}$ denote the set of $\nC$ constants.
-They will be denoted in lowercase. \textit{Variables} refer to unspecified objects.
-They will be denoted in uppercase.
-Like previous works, we consider a fragment of FOL without any functions.
-An $r$-ary \textit{predicate} $P$ can be thought of as a relation between $r$ constants, which can be evaluated as true $\mathbb T$ or false $\mathbb F$.
-Predicates will be denoted in uppercase.
+FOL is a formal language defined with several elements: constants, variables, functions, predicates, and formulas. \textit{Constants} correspond to the objects in the domain of discourse.
+Let $\mathcal{C}$ denote the set of $\nC$ constants (e.g., objects).
+They will be denoted in lowercase \paul{(e.g., $o$)}. \textit{Variables} refer to unspecified constants.
+They will be denoted in uppercase \paul{(e.g., $X$, $Y$, or $Z$)}. \textit{Functions} allow to denote some constants using other constants (e.g., $s(0)$ may refer to $1$).
+Like previous work, we consider a fragment of FOL without any functions.
+A \textit{predicate} can be thought of as a relation between constants, which can be evaluated as true $\mathbb T$ or false $\mathbb F$.
+A predicate is said to be \textit{$\nArity$-ary} if it is a relation between $\nArity$ constants.
+Note that a 0-ary predicate is simply a Boolean value.
+Predicates will be denoted in uppercase \paul{(e.g., $P$ or $Q$)}.
 Let $\mathcal{P}$ denote the set of predicates used for a given problem.
-An \textit{atom} is an $r$-ary predicate with its arguments $P(x_{1}, \cdots, x_{r})$ where $x_{i}$'s are either variables or constants.
+An \textit{atom} is an $\nArity$-ary predicate with its arguments $P(x_{1}, \cdots, x_{\nArity})$ where $x_{i}$'s are either variables or constants.
+For simplicity, we may refer to atoms as predicates when there is no risk of confusion.
 A \textit{formula} is a logical expression composed of atoms, logical connectives (e.g., negation $\neg$, conjunction $\wedge$, disjunction $\vee$, implication $\leftarrow$), and possibly existential $\exists$ and universal $\forall$ quantifiers.

 Since solving an ILP task involves searching an exponentially large space, this problem is generally handled by focusing on formulas of restricted forms, such as a subset of if-then \textit{rules}, also referred to as \textit{clauses}.
 A \textit{definite clause} is a rule of the form: